openresty/lua-nginx-module/README.markdown

 **context:** *set_by_lua*, rewrite_by_lua*, access_by_lua*, content_by_lua*, header_filter_by_lua**

-Decode a URI encoded string into a Lua table.
+Decodes a URI encoded query-string into a Lua table.
+This is the inverse function of [ngx.encode_args](http://wiki.nginx.org/HttpLuaModule#ngx.encode_args).

-This is the inverse function of ngx.encode_args.
+This method was introduced in the `v0.5.0rc29`.

 ngx.encode_base64
 -----------------